Reflection, Reconciliation

 Anarchy was still awake to hear him come back in just a bit before midnight.
 It didn’t matter how quietly Kato shut the door upon entering; Anarchy’s hypervigilant residence on the couch meant he could hear the key turn in the lock.
 Kato seemed steady enough on his feet walking in; mostly sober, not staggering.
 The idea that he was just out, clear-headed and still trying to catch the eye of some creep in a dark bar, made Anarchy’s lip curl with distaste.

-“Look who’s home early,” he drawled from the couch, “What’s up, couldn’t find some loser to pound you in the ass tonight?
+“Look who’s home early,” he sneered from the couch, “What’s up, couldn’t find some loser to pound you in the ass tonight?
 Even on the free?
 Tough titties, dude.”

 Kato whipped around to face him and offered a sneer that failed to hide the anger in his eyes.